numericalalgorithmsgroup/bayesian-uq/README.md

 Carpenter, B, Gelman, A, Hoffman, MD, Lee, D, Goodrich, B, Betancourt, M, Brubaker, MA, Li, P, & Riddell, A. (2017).
 Stan : A Probabilistic Programming Language.
 [https://www.jstatsoft.org/article/view/v076i01](https://www.jstatsoft.org/article/view/v076i01)

-The repository comes with a patch for Stan that is needed to make Stan compatible with Eigen-AD.
+This repository comes with a patch for Stan that is needed to make Stan compatible with Eigen-AD.
 After installing Stan and adding the Stan path to your makefile, you can  apply this patch as follows,

 ```
 make stan_patch
 ```

+The Stan code in this repository was developed using the v2.20.0 release of CmdStan (July 2019).

 ## Generate NUTS results